 Their countries wanted them dead because of their ideas.

 You’ve probably heard of one – Jamal Khashoggi.
-His 2018 murder inside a Saudi Arabian consulate in Turkey sparked international outrage and front page headlines.
-Khashoggi was a Washington Post columnist, and his brutal killing at the hands of Saudi government agents naturally sparked anger and a vociferous defense of free speech rights.
+His 2018 murder inside a Saudi Arabian consulate in Turkey sparked international outrage and front-page headlines.
+Khashoggi was a Washington Post columnist, and his brutal killing at the hands of Saudi government agents naturally sparked anger and vociferous defense of free speech rights.